 Although a significant number of patients will require pericardiectomy, some patients have a predominantly inflammatory and reversible pericardial reaction and may improve with the treatment of the underlying cause and the use of anti-inflammatory medications.

 Patients should therefore be observed for the improvement on medical treatments for a period, whenever possible, before proceeding to pericardiectomy.

-Although pericardiectomy is the gold standard for chronic constrictive pericarditis, it is still associated with a significant operative mortality of around 10%.
 As symptoms of constrictive pericarditis may persist after partial pericardiectomy, it is very important that the pericardiectomy is complete, with as much of the pericardium removed as possible.